Kondalu177/beyondlasTask/README.md

 The UI uses Material-UI (MUI) components and supports dynamic form filling, validation, and data transfer between pages.

 ---
+## NOTE
+"The frontend is deployed on GitHub and the backend is deployed on my AWS account.
+The issue is that the frontend only supports HTTPS, while the backend (hosted on AWS without a domain) only supports HTTP.
+As a result, the APIs cannot access data from the server due to mixed content restrictions.
+To see the fully functional dynamic application, you need to run the frontend locally."
 ## Tech Stack

 - **React** (with Create React App)